Create a new meshProject

-In the edit screen of a project, the list of all active meshTenants.
+The edit screen of a project shows the list of all active meshTenants.
 Via a dropdown below this list, new meshTenants can be created by selecting the according meshPlatform.
 They will be added to the project when clicking the

-Locations can also be removed from the project with some limitations.
+meshPlatforms can also be removed from the project with some limitations.
 All resources in the meshTenant (i.e. OpenStack instances, Cloud Foundry Apps, etc.) have to be deleted manually before removing a meshPlatform.
 For a single meshTenant removal on a project, the same rules apply that are described in Project Deletion

-You can configure one or multiple payment methods and billing addresses for you meshCustomer.
+You can configure one or multiple payment methods for you meshCustomer.
 For a meshProject you have to select a specific one, so the project resources can be billed via a specific payment method and to a specific billing address.

-Before being able to assign a user to a meshProject, the user must have been invited to the meshCustomer.
+Before being able to assign a user or user groups to a meshProject, the user or group must have been invited to the meshCustomer.
 By adding a group, all users of this group will be provided access to the meshProject.
-In the Project Users section of the project edit screen all users of the project are listed and new ones can be added.
-When adding/changing or removing a user or a group, all users and members will be informed via email about this change of access rights he has.
-While adding or updating a user on a project they exists the option to set an expiry date.
-All expired and soon expired users will be listed under projects/expired access.
-Soon expired access (expiry date < 7 days) will be highlighted with yellow and expired access will be highlighted with red.
+In the Project Access section of the project edit screen all users and groups of the project are listed and new ones can be added.
+When adding/changing or removing a user or a group, all users and members will be informed via email about this change of access rights they have.
+While adding users or groups or updating roles on a project an expiration date can be set.
+All expired and soon expired roles will be listed under projects/expired access.
+Soon expired access (expiration date < 7 days) will be highlighted with yellow and expired access will be highlighted with red.

-If 4-eye-principle is activated in your meshStack installation, an additional approval might be necessary, before a user is actually assigned/remove/updated on a project.
+If 4-eye-principle is activated in your meshStack installation, an additional approval might be necessary, before a user or group is actually assigned/remove/updated on a project.

 Assign user to a meshProject

-In the Project Users section you can find a type-ahead
+In the Project Access Control section you can find a type-ahead

-+ to actually add this user to the project.
-Note that only users with a valid account on the Meshpanel can access your projects.
++ to add the user or group to the project.
+Note that only users with a valid account on the meshPanel can access your projects.
 You can assign multiple project roles to a user or a group on the same project.

-Project roles grant users a configured set of permissions in cloud platforms used by the project.
-Project roles can be configured according to exisiting requirements or policies, by default the following roles are used:
+Project roles grant a configured set of permissions in cloud platforms used by the project.
+Project roles can be configured according to existing requirements or policies, by default the following roles are used:

 - Project Reader: A read-only user, like a controller or similar.